openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 ## Section 1.
 Guiding Principle.

-The _$FOUNDATION_ Foundation will operate transparently, openly, collaboratively, and ethically.
+The OpenJS Foundation will operate transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

 ## Section 2.
-Evolution of _$FOUNDATION_ Foundation Governance.
+Evolution of OpenJS Foundation Governance.

-Most large, complex open source communities have both a business and a technical governance model. _$FOUNDATION_ Foundation’s technical leadership is the Cross Project Council (“CPC”). _$FOUNDATION_ Foundation’s business leadership is the Board of Directors (the “Board”).
+Most large, complex open source communities have both a business and a technical governance model.
+OpenJS Foundation’s technical leadership is the Cross Project Council (“CPC”).
+OpenJS Foundation’s business leadership is the Board of Directors (the “Board”).

-This Cross Project Council Charter reflects a carefully constructed, balanced role for the CPC and the Board in the governance of _$FOUNDATION_ Foundation.
-The charter amendment process is for the _$FOUNDATION_ to propose changes using simple majority of the full _$FOUNDATION_, the proposed changes being subject to review and approval by the Board.
-The Board may additionally make amendments to the _$FOUNDATION_ charter at any time, though the Board will not interfere with day-to-day discussions, votes or meetings of the CPC.
+This Cross Project Council Charter reflects a carefully constructed, balanced role for the CPC and the Board in the governance of OpenJS Foundation.
+The charter amendment process is for the OpenJS Foundation to propose changes using simple majority of the full OpenJS Foundation, the proposed changes being subject to review and approval by the Board.
+The Board may additionally make amendments to the OpenJS Foundation charter at any time, though the Board will not interfere with day-to-day discussions, votes or meetings of the CPC.

 ## Section 3.
-Board’s Role in Setting _$FOUNDATION_ Foundation’s Strategic Direction.
+Board’s Role in Setting OpenJS Foundation’s Strategic Direction.

 The Board will set the overall CPC Policy.
-The policy will describe the overarching scope of the _$FOUNDATION_ Foundation initiative, _$FOUNDATION_ Foundation’s technical vision and direction and project release expectations in the form of expected cadence and intent.
+The policy will describe the overarching scope of the OpenJS Foundation initiative, OpenJS Foundation Foundation’s technical vision and direction and project release expectations in the form of expected cadence and intent.
 The Board will use the CPC as a delegate body for governing technical implementation,